 • FangZheng Pinyin ruby font in Simplified Kaiti

 More ruby fonts: if you like this idea and want a font with more characters and/or different styles, there are ruby fonts for sale.
 I purchased the fonts in the example above on a CD with three ruby fonts and twenty five other nice-looking fonts in a package called "Dynafonts TrueType 28".
-That one was distributed by PenPower but I can't find it for sale anymore, however DynaComWare will offer the same fonts for individual sale if you contact the company directly.
-You can also purchase a large set like the Dynafont HK Gallery or, from a different foundry, the Arphic "Dr. Zhuyin" package.
-Both companies offer Traditional+Pinyin, Traditional+Zhuyin, and Simplified+Pinyin fonts.
+That one was distributed by PenPower but I can't find it for sale anymore, however DynaComware will often offer the same fonts for individual sale if you contact the company directly.
+You can also purchase a large boxed set like the Dynafont HK Gallery or, from a different foundry, the Arphic PinYin or ZhuYin font packs on a cheaper annual subscription basis

 Option B - Use MS Word's "Phonetic Guide"